-Previous Issues Volume 5 - Issue 1 - February 2014 Table of Contents Introduction to Special Issue (pp. 4-15), Vasilia KOURTIS‐KAZOULLIS & Kosmas VLACHOS
+Previous Issues Vol. 5 - Issue 1 - Feb 2014 Table of Contents Introduction to Special Issue (pp. 4-15), Vasilia KOURTIS‐KAZOULLIS & Kosmas VLACHOS

 This special issue of the peer-reviewed electronic journal RPLTL is dedicated to new media and pedagogies in foreign/second language learning.
 It offers a variety of articles that focus on the use of new media in combination with appropriate pedagogical orientations for the purpose of teaching or learning English as a foreign or second language.
 These 17 articles guide the reader through new applications and uses of new media in language learning such as Wikis, Facebook, Twitter, Blogs, Video games, Webquests, Digital storytelling, and Interactive whiteboards, but the focus is on their pedagogical uses.
 Important issues such as new media pedagogies, theoretical underpinnings of L2 learning, psychological, socio-cultural and cognitive parameters, new literacies, thinking skills, metacognitive and social skills are discussed.
 These theoretical issues and new media applications are explored in relation to L2 learning/teaching, language teacher education, distance learning, digital enrichment of textbooks and normalization.
 All of these applications can be placed in a wider context – that of Computer-Assisted Language Learning (CALL)1.